Swedish rules on plastic microbeads in cosmetic products

 Dispensation from the ban

 The Swedish Chemicals Agency may grant a dispensation from the ban in individual cases.
 The application fee is 15 000 SEK.
 We can grant a dispensation for cosmetic products that have been manufactured using naturally occurring polymers as a raw material that quickly degrade into monomers in an aquatic environment and pose no risk of harm to aquatic organisms.
-You must submit with your application for a dispensation written documentation and proof that the requirements stipulated in 4b§ of the Ordinance have been met.
+With your application for a dispensation, you must submit written documentation and proof that the requirements stipulated in 4b§ of the Ordinance have been met.

 New restriction of microplastics in chemical products in the EU